emsec/EK_feistel/README.md

 ## Introduction
 The app calculates values for the Feistel Function (the _f_-function) from the 32 bit round input R_i obtained from the previous round and the 48-bit round key k_i.

 The Feistel Function app is written in C++ and Qt, thus download and compilation is required to run it.
-While this should work on all major operating system platforms like Windows, macOs, and Linux, the use of Linux is highly recommended.
+While this should work on all major operating system platforms like Windows, macOS, and Linux, the use of Linux is highly recommended.
 This document describes in particular the installation of Ubuntu Linux version 22.04 LTS with all the tools necessary to run the app.
 Further down the document there is a step-by-step instruction how to install Ubuntu 22.04 LTS in a VirtualBox machine.
 At the end of the document there are some hints for other operating systems as well - but please understand that no support will be given for that.

 ## Preparation to build the Feistel Function App
 ### Install `git` in Ubuntu 22.04